GDMLSchema directory not located in same area as geometry gdml file

 Second question, if there is a reason to continue having a larsoft distribution of GDMLSchema, which distribution do you want?
 I presume you would want to update when you move to a newer geant4??

-#7 Updated by Lynn Garren about 6 years ago
+#7 Updated by Lynn Garren over 6 years ago

 - Status changed from New to Feedback